 - whether we are prepared to be the samaritan in a world that walks on by

 We are now ready to work with groups to use this tool, the FG2T, to identify projects in the neighborhoods around their congregation that will make the gospel come alive.
 We have tested this with some groups already, and now we are looking for a few congregations to engage in deep work together, forming the first official cohort using this new tool.

-This cohort will launch in late September of 2022 and meet online every other week through the spring of 2023.
+This cohort will launch in early October of 2022 and meet online every other week through the spring of 2023.
 Our work together will include the following:

 - 2-hour cohort meetings every other week

 - Additional individual consultations with Kevin Jones (or other F+F principal of your choosing) for each participating congregation

 Congregations that participate will reap the following benefits:

 - Deep understanding of how traditional entrepreneurial programs that benefit communities of need work